Trent-Fellbootman/dev000/docs/abstract-computer/isa.md

 Real world computer hardwares are much more complicated than ISAs, but for now, ISAs are a good approximation to the real hardware.

-Next, we will introduce stack and heap, which are two concepts built upon ISAs and found in most low-level programming languages like C/C++ and Rust.
+Next, we will introduce some higher level abstractions that build upon ISAs and are found in most low-level programming languages like C/C++ and Rust.

+## AI Prompt Samples

+If you want to learn more about the topics in this section, feel free to consult an AI such as ChatGPT.

+Here are some sample prompts to get you started:

+- Can you briefly describe the ARM architecture, as well as its instructions?
+- Can you give an example ARM assembly code and explain what it's doing?
+- What are the differences between CISC and RISC?
+- How do Instruction Set Architectures compare to a Turing machine?
+Why are there no registers in a Turing machine?
+Why are there registers in ISAs?
+- What are the most popular Instruction Set Architectures nowadays?